What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Nanokernel

 A nanokernel is a stripped-down version of a microkernel.
-In fact, it only holds the bare minimum in kernel space and relies heavily on user-space components.
-This makes it smaller, faster, and more flexible than other types of kernels.
-However, because it's so tiny, it's also more difficult to develop and debug.
+It holds the bare minimum in kernel space and relies heavily on user-space components.
+It’s more challenging to develop and debug.

 The most famous use of the nanokernel was the now-discontinued Extremely Reliable Operating System, or EROS for short.